-You might be able to bring down your interest rate (sometimes substantially) and have smaller mortgage payments with your refinanced mortgage.
-You could also be able to "cash out" some of your equity, which you are able use to consolidate debt, add on to your home, or take a vacation.
-You might have the option to refinance to a shorter-term mortgage loan, enabling you to build up your equity quicker.
+You may be able to bring down your interest rate (sometimes significantly) and have smaller monthly payments with your refinanced mortgage.
+You might also have the option to "cash out" a portion of your home equity, that you are able use to take care of higher interest debts, add on to your home, or finance a vacation.
+With lower rates, you might also be able to build your home equity more quickly by moving to a shorter term mortgage loan.

 Do the Math

-Speaking of taxes, when your interest rate is reduced, naturally you'll also be lowering the paid interest amount that you'll be able to deduct on your federal income taxes.
-This is another cost that some borrowers take into consideration.
+Another thing about taxes is that if your interest rate is reduced, it follows that you'll also be lowering the interest amount that you'll be able to deduct on your federal income taxes.
+This is one more expense that some borrowers take into consideration.
 We can help you do the math!
 Call us at 701.222.0100.

-In the end, for most people the total of up-front costs to refinance are paid back soon in monthly savings.
-We will help you figure out what mortgage program is the ideal fit for you, considering your cash on hand, the likelihood of selling your residence in the next few years, and how refinancing might effect your taxes.
+Most borrowers find that the savings each month quickly balance out the initial cost of refinancing.
+We'll work with you to figure out what loan program is right for you, looking at your cash on hand, the likelihood of selling your house in the next few years, and the effect refinancing may have on your taxes.
 Call us at 701.222.0100 to get you started.